dantenetwork/cross-chain-demo/README.md

   The prefix "X" is added because the hex string will be handled specially.

-  - Send computing task with **OSComputing** contract on `Contracts on Rococo`
+  - Send computing task with **OSComputing** contract on `Shibuya Testnet`

   ![image](https://user-images.githubusercontent.com/83757490/174970600-bb4855ff-5a7f-4b1f-b744-193d97c297fe.png)

-  You can query the message sent to Rinkeby on [Rinkeby Scan](https://rinkeby.etherscan.io/address/0x359d5510405093f7Ea15408a0A3F52c52730A77e)
+  You can query the message sent to Avalanche on [Avalanche Scan](https://testnet.snowtrace.io/address/0x8177cBe1c9a0B08B536C55097b569dfaEc5cb520)

-  - Query result from **OSComputing** contract on `Contracts on Rococo`, it may take 1 minute after the computing task was sent.
+  - Query result from **OSComputing** contract on `Shibuya Testnet`, it may take 1 minute after the computing task was sent.

   ![image](https://user-images.githubusercontent.com/83757490/174970671-81320a68-4d66-407f-8998-a85aee26fdb9.png)